 The stems are covered with many long spines arranged on tuberculate ribs.
-The floral tubes are covered in spines, wool, scales or all 3 and are round in shape and when the flower opens, resemble a ball that popped open on one side.
+The floral tubes are covered in spines, wool, scales, or all 3 and are round in shape and when the flower opens, resemble a ball that popped open on one side.

-Eulychnia is not common in cultivation and only collectors with a specific interest in the genus seem to grow them.
+Eulychnia is not common in cultivation, and only collectors with a specific interest in the genus seem to grow them.

-Light: Eulychnia requires full sun or light shade to keep plant compact with strong colored spines.
+Light: Eulychnia requires full sun or light shade to keep the plant compact with strong colored spines.
 Tends to bronze in strong light, which encourages flowering and heavy spine production.
 Light shadow my be useful in the hottest summer days.